CLOUDLAB-URV/dataplug/README.md

 # Create a Dask Bag from the data_slices list
 dask_bag = db.from_sequence(data_slices)

-# Apply the process_fastq_data function to each data slice.
-Dask will serialize the data_slices and send them to the workers
+# Apply the process_fastq_data function to each data slice
+# Dask will serialize the data_slices and send them to the workers
 dask_bag.map(process_fastq_data).compute()
 ```
 ## Documentation